synthex2020/MandipaInspiration/README.md

 4. Book endorsements $50

-All services will be paid for through pay pal for safe third party transactions that does not involve Mandiinspiration collecting personal financial information.
+All services will be paid for through pay pal for safe third party transactions that does not involve Mandiinspiration collecting personal financial information skipping legal liability of the company to maintain finances from the application and keeping track of transactions.

 ## General Information display
 **priority:** high